h4mdi/deploy-eks/capstone/CapstoneCI-CD.md

    ```
 ---

-### Step 2 – Create a ClusterRoleBinding for the GitHub IAM user
+### Create a ClusterRoleBinding for the GitHub IAM user

 Run the following command directly in CloudShell: